fixrb/spectus/README.md

 # => Expresenter::Pass(actual: nil, error: #<NoMethodError: undefined method `blank?' for []:Array>, expected: nil, got: nil, matcher: :be_true, negate: false, level: :MAY
 ```

-Damn, I forgot to load activesupport. 🤦‍♂️
+My bad!
+ActiveSupport was not imported. 🤦‍♂️

-That said, the test is passing due to the _not-implemented-like_ raised exception: `NoMethodError`.
+Anyways, the test passes because the exception produced is `NoMethodError`, meaning that the functionality is not implemented.

 ## Code Isolation